 Patients with multiple myeloma who have previously responded to treatment with VELCADE (either alone or in combination) and who have relapsed at least 6 months after their prior VELCADE therapy may be started on VELCADE at the last tolerated dose.
 Retreated patients are administered VELCADE twice weekly (Days 1, 4, 8, and 11) every three weeks for a maximum of 8 cycles.
 At least 72 hours should elapse between consecutive doses of VELCADE.
 VELCADE may be administered either as a single agent or in combination with dexamethasone [see Clinical Studies].

 VELCADE therapy should be withheld at the onset of any Grade 3 non-hematological or Grade 4 hematological toxicities excluding neuropathy as discussed below [see WARNINGS AND PRECAUTIONS].
 Once the symptoms of the toxicity have resolved, VELCADE therapy may be reinitiated at a 25% reduced dose (1.3 mg/m²/dose reduced to 1 mg/m²/dose; 1 mg/m²/dose reduced to 0.7 mg/m²/dose).

-For dose modifications guidelines for peripheral neuropathy see Dose Modifications for Peripheral Neuropathy.
+For dose modifications guidelines for peripheral neuropathy see section on Dose Modifications for Peripheral Neuropathy above.